 THE APPRENTICESHIP PROGRAM

-There is no shortage of short-form workshops — spaces that offer inspiration, exposure, and initial contact with materials and techniques.
-These have their place, and many of us began there.
-But again and again, we have witnessed the same gap: a lack of opportunities to stay long enough to truly understand the full arc of building — from foundation to finish — within a cohesive, mentored process.
+There is no shortage of short-form natural building workshops — spaces that offer inspiration, exposure, and first contact with materials.
+These have their place.
+But again and again at ARC, we witnessed the same gap: no space to stay long enough to understand the full arc of a natural build — foundation to finish — within a cohesive, mentored process.

 What you will learn